sigurdsfs/BayesianModelsPhdCourse/README.md

-# Bayesian Models: Minds, Brains & Behavior
+# Bayesian Models of Minds, Brains & Behavior

 ## Overview
 Welcome to the course materials and information for **Bayesian Models of Minds, Brains, & Behavior**, hosted at Hvidovre Hospital / Copenhagen, May 2025.
 This Github repository contains interactive notebooks, slides, and Binder support to help you learn Bayesian modeling in a hands-on and intuitive way.
 In this readme you will find instructions on how to acess course material as well as answers to your questions, like schedule, where to go, preparation and so on.